MSR Access 3

-Tent manufacturers constantly are pushing the limits of weight and weather protection, and 4-season tents designed to withstand harsh conditions tend to fall on the heavy side of the spectrum.
-Yet MSR essentially created a new category with their Access series, designed specifically for “treeline” winter camping and with backcountry touring in mind.
+Outdoor equipment manufacturers constantly are pushing the limits of weight and weather protection, but 4-season tents designed to withstand harsh conditions still tend to fall on the heavy side of the spectrum.
+MSR’s Access series, on the other hand, brings minimalism to the 4-season world, with stripped-down tents designed specifically with “treeline” winter camping and backcountry touring in mind.
 With the three-person version coming in at a feathery 4 pounds 6 ounces, the tent had us excited but with slight trepidations.
 What we found after several backcountry ski trips in the Whistler backcountry and our local North Shore Mountains is that the Access serves as an excellent winter base camp and punches well above its weight class.
 Below we break down the MSR Access’s weight, weather protection, ventilation, interior space and storage, build quality, and more.
 To see how the Access stacks up, see our article on the best 4-season tents.

 Weight (or lack thereof) is one of the distinguishing features of the MSR Access, meriting discussion at the top of this review.
 Our three-person MSR Access came in at 4 pounds 6 ounces (the two-person weighs 3 pounds 10 ounces).
 This is considerably lighter than the minimum weight of other double-wall, basecamp-style tents like The North Face Mountain 25 (8 pounds 13 ounces) and MSR Remote 2 (6 pounds 8 ounces), despite those models having less room.
 Though we typically sleep only two in our tent, we opted for the roomier Access 3 so that we could comfortably winter camp with our large dog.